phillbush/xmenu/README.md

 	     -w      Asks the window manager to draw a border around the menu.
 This makes xmenu start torn off.

+	     -T window
+	             Make the menu windows transient for the given window.
+That is, notify the window manager that the menus are bound to the given window.
+This also makes xmenu close when the window is destroyed.

 	     If the argument title is given, the title of the menu window is set to it.